Montenegro - Market OverviewMontenegro - Market Overview

 Since regaining independence in 2006, Montenegro has adopted an investment framework to encourage growth, employment, and exports.
 Although the continuing transition has not eliminated all structural barriers, the government recognizes the need to remove impediments, ensure business-friendly policies and improve transparency and open the economy to foreign investors.

-Montenegro joined NATO in June 2017.
-As a candidate country on its path to joining the European Union (EU), Montenegro is making steady progress in opening negotiating chapters with the EU.
-Out of 35 chapters, three are provisionally closed, 31 are opened, and it is expected that the remaining four will be opened in 2018.
+Montenegro has been committed to membership in Euro-Atlantic alliances.
+The country joined NATO in June 2017, and as a candidate country on its path to joining the European Union (EU), Montenegro has opened 32 out of 33 negotiating chapters, with three chapters provisionally closed.
+It is expected that the final chapter will be opened in 2019.

-Montenegro has favorable tax regime with the lowest corporate tax rate in the region at nine percent; in April 2018, Moody’s affirmed Montenegro’s B1 credit rating and stable outlook, supporting the implementation of economic reforms.
-Approximately 90 percent of government-owned enterprises have been privatized, though many larger assets remain in government hands.
-For 2017, Montenegro’s economy grew by 4.2 percent while the unemployment rate was 15.1percent.
+Montenegro has favorable tax regime with the lowest corporate tax rate in the region at nine percent; in April 2019, Moody’s affirmed Montenegro’s B1 credit rating and stable outlook, supporting the implementation of economic reforms For 2018, Montenegro’s economy grew by 4.9 percent while the unemployment rate was 15.2 percent.

-More than 100 countries have invested in Montenegro, with no single country dominating the market.
-The most significant investments have come from Italy, Russia, Serbia, and Cyprus, with new interest coming from the United Arab Emirates, Azerbaijan, China, Turkey, and the United States.
+No one country dominates foreign direct investments.
+The most significant investments have come from Italy, Hungary, Russia and Serbia, with new interest coming from the United Arab Emirates, Azerbaijan, China, Turkey and the United States.

 Montenegro Trade Development and Promotion